ICARUS-Q: Integrated Control and Readout Unit for Scalable Quantum Processors: Implementation

 \subsection{FPGA Logic}

 This section describes the FPGA logic that enables data movement between the PC and the quantum processor (see Fig.~\ref{fig:wholelogic}).
 The conversions between data and signals are performed by the ADCs and DACs, which are activated by the external triggers.
-The HTG-ZRF16 contains a two-stage clock distribution logic for phase synchronisation of the ADCs and DACs.
+For the current FPGA design with sixteen active DACs and eight active ADCs, we utilised around 50\% of the configurable logic blocks, 47\% of the total FPGA RAM (BRAM usage is around 75\% without using Ultra RAMs) and almost none of the Digital Signal Processing (DSP) slices (0.12\%).
+This should leave space for future improvement specially on real time calculation on the acquired signals.
+The HTG-ZRF16 also contains a two-stage clock distribution logic for phase synchronisation of the ADCs and DACs.
 The FPGA also encompasses the Ethernet, microSD card and DDR memories on the HTG-ZRF16 board.
+In the following parts, we described the FPGA logics for the DAC and ADC implementations.